 - Once you’ve dominated the Twitch game, step it up to multi-stream to broadcast on several platforms at the same time.

-Now you are all set to start broadcasting on Twitch.
-If you have a channel and want to affiliate with HookSounds, you can join our affiliate program and benefit from a discount code for your followers as well as accessing all of our royalty free music and sound effects!
+Now you are all set to start streaming on Twitch.
+If you have a channel and want to affiliate with HookSounds, you can join our affiliate program and benefit from a discount code for your followers as well as accessing all of our royalty-free music and sound effects!